9.7 License Suspension

 Party Represented by an Attorney

-If an attorney represents a non-custodial parent in any of the above-described license suspension actions, the District CSE Office will follow certain guidelines regarding release of information and communication with the party or attorney.
+If an attorney represents a non-custodial parent in any of the above-described license suspension actions, the District CSP Office will follow certain guidelines regarding release of information and communication with the party or attorney.
 See 3.6 Confidentiality and Safeguarding Information – Release of Information and Appendix 9.A – Communication with Persons Represented by Counsel.

 Cross Reference